Nuttall’s Waterweed and New Zealand Pigmyweed are two invasive plants that are alive, thriving and clogging up our canals.

 New Zealand Pigmyweed (Crassula helmsii)

 This plant has been recorded 57 times on the Biodiversity Ireland database.
 It was reported growing in the Grand Canal at Lullymore in 2011 and then eradicated by Inland Fisheries Ireland (IFI) and Waterways Ireland (WI) in 2012.
+[Ed. there have been sightings of this plant in other areas on the Grand in 2021]

 New Zealand Pigmyweed was banned from sale in April 2014.
 It was very widely available from nurseries and garden centres, being sold as an excellent oxygenator.
 In slow-moving water such as ponds, lakes and canals it forms a dense, tangled growth of stems underwater, sometimes billowing up in cushions on the water surface.